German-occupied Europe

-In 1941, around 280 million people in Europe, more than half the population, were governed by Germany or their allies and puppet states.

-Outside of Europe, German forces controlled areas of North Africa, including Egypt, Libya and Tunisia between 1940 and 1945.
-German military scientists established the Schatzgraber Weather Station as far north as Alexandra Land in Francis Joseph Land.
-Manned German weather stations also operated in North America included three in Greenland: Holzauge, Bassgeiger, and Edelweiss.
-German Kriegsmarine ships also operated in all oceans of the world throughout World War II but maintained their focus in the North Sea and the North Atlantic.
-There were certain cases of U-boats being present in other more difficult to reach oceans as well, such as furthest in the west being in the Gulf of Mexico.
-A few cases of cooperation with the Imperial Japanese Navy led to U-boats being in the Pacific Ocean.
-There were also cases in the Indian Ocean with German U-boats using the in order to disrupt allied convoys further and in the Arctic Ocean German U-boats intercepted Allied convoys heading to Murmansk while also possibly damaging crucial Lend lease at the same time.
+German weather stations within Europe existed as far north as Schatzgräber in Franz Josef Land's Alexandra Land.
+Although the Kriegsmarine operated globally during World War II, it was chiefly focused on establishing and maintaining hegemony in the North Atlantic, especially the North Sea.

 History

 Several German-occupied countries initially entered World War II as Allies of the United Kingdom or the Soviet Union.
 Some were forced to surrender before the outbreak of the war such as Czechoslovakia; others like Poland (invaded on 1 September 1939) were conquered in battle and then occupied.
 In some cases, the legitimate governments went into exile, in other cases the governments-in-exile were formed by their citizens in other Allied countries.
 Some countries occupied by Nazi Germany were officially neutral.
 Others were former members of the Axis powers that were subsequently occupied by German forces, such as Italy and Hungary.